-This information explains leptomeningeal metastases and how it is treated.
+This information describes leptomeningeal metastases and explains how they are treated.

 - Difficulty thinking